Leslie Clarke Prophet.

 chemist shop at 39 Harvey Road, Bloemfontein.

 Leslie on his 10/12 Harley Davidson.
 With him is his

 Leslie on Naval Hill with view of Bloemfontein circa

-During the First World War Leslie was posted to Egypt
+During the Second World War Leslie was posted to Egypt

 The 1939 to 1945 the Star, the African Star, the Italy Star, the Defence

 Medal, the War Medal and the African Service Medal.

 Hamburg, the Eastern Cape's fisherman's